-4. Desired outcomes Desired outcomes and how they will be measured Success criteria A. High rates of achievement across KS1 and KS2 for all children eligible for PP, with particular emphasis on the expected prior attainment group with the aspiration of a higher proportion achieving greater depth by the end of Year 6.
-All disadvantaged pupils, regardless of prior attainment make at least as much progress as their similar peers. В. Improved parental engagement will support better working partnerships with parents for better academic success and higher aspirations for our pupils.
-Parents actively engaged in their children's learning, promoting and encouraging high aspirations.
+4. D 4.
+Desired outcomes Desired outcomes and how they will be measured Success criteria A. High rates of achievement across KS1 and KS2 for all children eligible for PP, with particular emphasis on the expected prior attainment group with the aspiration of a higher proportion achieving greater depth by the end of Year 6.
+All disadvantaged pupils, regardless of prior attainment make at least as much progress as their similar peers.
+B. Improved parental engagement will support better working partnerships with parents for better academic success and higher aspirations for our pupils.
+This will include engagement with remote/blended learning Parents actively engaged in their children's learning, promoting and encouraging high aspirations at school and at home.
 C. Attendance and punctuality to improve.
 Attendance levels in line or above national figures for PP Children.
 Persistent absence to decrease further so that PP pupils are in line with school and national attendance figures.
-D. For disadvantaged pupils' social and emotional needs to be met Pupils have a 'growth mind-set' greater resilience, independence and confidence to engage with learning opportunities that are both challenging and engaging regardless of prior attainment.
+D. For disadvantaged pupils' social and emotional needs to be met by providing the support and resources required to help them re-engage with learning and develop the resiliency after lockdown Pupils have a 'growth mind-set' greater resilience, independence and confidence to engage with learning opportunities that are both challenging and engaging regardless of prior attainment.
 ELSA and other therapy pre and post questionnaires show improvement in targeted attitudes and behaviour.
 E. Specifically focus on and deliberately target the development, use and broadening of tier 2 vocabularies in particular across all subject areas.
 Close the vocabulary gap' between those who are disadvantaged and those who are not, supporting every individual child to succeed.
 Pupils make rapid progress by the end of the year so that all children eligible for PP make good progress from starting points, meeting or close to meeting age-related expectations and/or above.